playframework/playframework/documentation/manual/Highlights22.md

 The benefit in using the Native Packager is that many types of archive can now be supported in addition to regular zip files e.g. tar.gz, RPM, OS X disk images, Microsoft Installers (MSI) and more.
 In addition a Windows batch script is now provided for Play as well as a Unix one.

 More information can be found in the [[Creating a standalone version of your application|ProductionDist]] document.

+## Built in gzip support

+Play now has built in support for gzipping all responses.
+For information on how to enable this, see [[Configuring gzip encoding|GzipEncoding]]